 Eat Smart, Stay Active

 On top of being beneficial to your overall health, eating well and staying active can also help with your arthritis pain.
-For instance, a lot of holiday foods can cause arthritis flare-ups—from bountiful dinners to delicious desserts, the holidays are rife with foods that could cause you pain.
+For instance, a lot of holiday foods can cause arthritis flare-ups—from bountiful dinners to delicious desserts, the holidays are rife with foods that could cause you severe pain.
 Added sugars, like those found in soda, ice cream, and even barbeque sauce, have been shown to worsen arthritis symptoms, and so have foods high in salt, like pizza and processed meats.
 Luckily, there are lots of delicious foods that can help with arthritis(opens in a new tab), like fatty fish, garlic, berries, and even olive oils, all of which are great for treating inflammation.

 Visit the Experts at Prima Care